 Elektron Analog Drive

 Swedish company Elektron is probably best known for its highly acclaimed synths and samplers.
-Most synthesists will be familiar with names such as the Analog Four, however, the Analog Drive remains Elektron’s only foray into pedal territory.
+Most synthesists will be familiar with names such as the Analog Four, however, the Analog Drive remains Elektron’s only foray into pedal territory as of the writing of this entry.
 Although discontinued, some shops still seem to carry them as of early 2020.
 I call this the Swiss Army Knife of distortion, as each of its eight basic sounds has its own analog circuitry.
 However, what actually sold me on this one is not the drive section, but the EQ.
 This features semi-parametric mids and high/ low-shelf bands.
 There are a lot of options available for graphic EQ pedals, those with sweepable bands are harder to come by.
 I might do a separate review of this unit at some point in the future.

 Fulltone OCD Overdrive V1